 Please also note that your right to LTCI tax deductions might depend on secondary factors such as your income, your net worth, your investments and your debt.
 US and International debt might be treated differently.
-You might not have the right to a deduction if you have a Norwegian Lån uten sikkerhet even if you would have the right to a deduction if you had the equivalent unsecured personal loan from a US bank.
 The location of the corporate headquarters of you LTCI provider might also affect your right to deductions.

-In most cases the law is straight forward and easy to understand.
+In most cases, the law is straightforward and easy to understand.
 It is an exception to the rules that your debt etc affect your right to an LTCI deduction.
-We are only mention it to make you understand that you never should take things for granted.
+We are only mentioning it to make you understand that you should never take things for granted.
 Verify everything.
 A professional tax advisor can help you with your specific situation.
 This article is not intended as tax advice.

 Many U.S. states are currently offering tax incentives for long-term care insurance.
 There is also a lively debate in several states about either providing tax incentives for LTCI or enhancing existing tax incentives for LTCI.
 This is definitely a subject where applicable legislation is prone to change from one year to the other, so it is important to obtain current and up to date advice.

-Please note that taxpayers may need to meet state specific requirements to qualify for any of the deductions mentioned below.
+Please note that taxpayers may need to meet state-specific requirements to qualify for any of the below deductions.
 Just because a state is offering certain tax incentives for LTCI, that doesn’t mean that the incentives are available to anyone.

 |State or district||Information|